kezizhou/jenkinsServer/README.md

 # jenkinsServer
-Chef ookbook and AWS CloudFormation templates to install and configure Jenkins server
+Chef cookbook and AWS CloudFormation templates to install and configure Jenkins server